Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

 - A formal, heavily quantitative risk model.
 - A one‑time project that never gets updated.

-For most SMBs, a basic risk assessment should fit on a few pages or a simple spreadsheet and be updated at least once a year, or when major changes occur.
+For most SMBs, a basic risk assessment should fit on a few pages or a simple spreadsheet (for example, `templates/basic-risk-assessment.csv`) and be updated at least once a year, or when major changes occur.

 ---